 You can download the Cisco Proximity app free of charge for Windows or OS X users here.
 Find out more about using the app here.

 Cisco Proximity is available for devices linked with Webex Edge for Devices when cloud-managed software upgrade and Webex optimized experience is enabled.Enable cloud pairing and proximity services

 Cisco Proximity is enabled by default on cloud-registered devices.
 To enable it for on-premises registered devices using Webex Edge for Devices:

 Log into the device's web interface.

 When proximity is enabled, the video conferencing device will send ultrasound pairing messages.
+Note that your computer and the video device need to be on the same network.
 Make sure you select the services you want to allow:

 To place calls and control the video conferencing device:

 Go to Proximity > Services > CallControl and select Enabled .

 To allow wireless sharing from a desktop client: